-What’s the point of brains if you’re an unbearable jerk?
+But what’s the point of brains if you’re an unbearable jerk?
 Maybe it’s about the choices we make?
 Maybe I’m so conceited I can’t see clearly.

-Impossible!
-I’m the most conscious person I know.
-The most gifted person I know.
 Surely someone of my abilities is destined for greatness!
 Why would the Shining Ones set it up this way?
 Why give the intelligence and hunger, only to leave me a failure?